longavailable/longavailable.github.io/_posts/2020-02-12-remote-desktop-connection.md

 1. Launch Remote Desktop Connection utility on the client computer.
 1. Connect to the host computer.
 Enter the public IP followed with the port number.

+Notice: Microsoft has a Remote Desktop app to support accessing a desktop from Android and iOS.

 <br>
 # Reference: